w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > “...although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.”[^4]

 A healthy respect for the more obvious qualities of everyday objects in Euclidean 3-space — continuity, smoothness, volume exclusion — must underly morphological models.
 And Turing[^5] and Wolpert[^6] established half a century ago that chemical processes — reaction-diffusion systems and morphogen gradients, respectively — explain a number of developmental patterns.
 But no modern molecular biologist denies that the graph, despite its abstract nature, aids the study of transcriptional gene regulation.
 Physicists admit that we do not live in Newton’s universe.
 Matter manifests just one fragment of the kaleidoscope of causality.
+Downward causation, to Heylighen, occurs when

+> "the higher level exerts its influence downward to the lower level [and] is to be contrasted with... reductionism, where the behavior of the whole is fully determined by the behavior of the parts."[^7]

 Sometimes, as Hofstadter puts it,

-> “the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.”[^7]
+> “the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.”[^8]

-Downward causation, to Heylighen, occurs when "the higher level exerts its influence downward to the lower level" and "is to be contrasted with... reductionism, where the behavior of the whole is fully determined by the behavior of the parts."[^8]

 Information is physical, claims Landauer: it is subject to physical constraints.[^9] Likewise, the physical systems we call living organisms are subject to informational constraints.
 The fundamental unit of terrestrial biology — which, as Bach[^10] and Brenner[^11] point out, looks quite like a self-replicating Turing machine, replete with read/write head and finite tape — is a vector for simultaneous spatial and temporal information transfer.
 Although plant cell identity seems primarily a result of location rather than lineage, Scheres reports: